digitalrebar/doc/arch/objects/provider.rst

 Overview
 --------

 Providers are intended to be used by the Rebar core to handle various aspects of node management.
-For now, they just let Rebar create and manage nodes on external providers (such as AWS, Rackspace, and Packet).
-In the future, though, their scope will be expanded to handle all aspects of node provisioning and network management.
+Currently, they let Rebar create and manage nodes on external providers (such as AWS, Rackspace, and Packet).
+In the future, their scope will be expanded to handle all aspects of node provisioning and network management.

 Saving Config in dr_info
 ------------------------